 - 1. If the --home=DIR is provided, use this. - 2.
 If the environment variable SWI\HOME\DIR is defined and points to an existing directory, use this. - 3.
 If the environment variable SWIPL is defined and points to an existing directory, use this. - 4.
-Locate the primary executable or (Windows only) a component (module) thereof and check whether the parent directory of the directory holding this file contains the file swipl.
+Locate the primary executable or (Windows only) a component (module) thereof and check whether the parent directory of the directory holding this file contains the file swip1.
 If so, this file contains the (relative) path to the home directory.
 If this directory exists, use this.
-This is the normal mechanism used by the binary distribution. - 5.
-If the precompiled path exists, use it.
-This is only useful for a source installation.
+This is the normal mechanism used by the binary distribution.